over45Codes/over45Codes/README.md

 <p align="center">

-🚀 Late bloomer turned coding enthusiast! 🌐 Embarked on a self-taught journey to become a Software Engineer in my late 40s. 💻 Sharing the raw, unfiltered tales of my triumphs, struggles, and everything in between. 🛠️ Turning setbacks into setups for success!
+🌐 Embarked on a self-taught journey to become a Software Engineer in my late 40s. 💻 Sharing the raw, unfiltered tales of my triumphs, struggles, and everything in between. 🛠️ Turning setbacks into setups for success!
 Join me on this epic coding adventure! #CodingLateBloomer #SoftwareEngineerInMaking #NeverTooLateToCode 🚀✨
 <br>
 </p>
 About me...